Iphigenia: In mythology

-In Euripides’ Iphigenia at Aulis, it is Menelaus who convinces Agamemnon to heed the seer Calchas's advice.
+In Euripides's Iphigenia at Aulis, it is Menelaus who convinces Agamemnon to heed the seer Calchas's advice.
 After Agamemnon sends a message to Clytemnestra informing her of Iphigenia's supposed marriage, he immediately regrets his decision and tries to send another letter telling them not to come.
 Menelaus intercepts the letter and he and Agamemnon argue.
 Menelaus insists that it is Agamemnon's duty to do all he can to aid the Greeks.
 Clytemnestra arrives at Aulis with Iphigenia and the infant Orestes.
 Agamemnon tries to convince Clytemnestra to go back to Argos, but Clytemnestra insists on staying for the wedding.
 When she sees Achilles, Clytemnestra mentions the marriage; Achilles, however, appears to be unaware of it, and she and Iphigenia gradually learn the truth.
 Achilles, angry that Agamemnon has used him in his plot, vows to help prevent the murder of Iphigenia.
 Iphigenia and Clytemnestra plead with Agamemnon to spare his daughter's life.
 Achilles informs them that the Greek army, eager for war, has learned of the seer's advice and now demand that Iphigenia be sacrificed.
 If Agamemnon refuses, it is likely they will turn on him and kill him and his family.
 Iphigenia, knowing she is doomed, decides to be sacrificed willingly, reasoning that as a mere mortal, she cannot go against the will of a goddess.
 She also believes that her death will be heroic, as it is for the good of all Greeks.
 Iphigenia exits, and the sacrifice takes place offstage.
 Later, Clytemnestra is told of her daughter's purported death—and how at the last moment, the gods spared Iphigenia and whisked her away, replacing her with a deer.

-Euripides’ other play about Iphigenia, Iphigenia in Tauris, takes place after the sacrifice, and after Orestes has killed Clytemnestra and Aegisthus.
+Euripides's other play about Iphigenia, Iphigenia in Tauris, takes place after the sacrifice, and after Orestes has killed Clytemnestra and Aegisthus.
 Apollo orders Orestes—to escape persecution by the Erinyes for killing his mother, Clytemnestra, and her lover—to go to Tauris.
 While in Tauris, Orestes is to carry off the xoanon (carved wooden cult image) of Artemis, which had fallen from heaven, and bring it to Athens.
 When Orestes arrives at Tauris with Pylades, son of Strophius and intimate friend of Orestes, the pair are immediately captured by the Tauri, who have a custom of sacrificing all Greek strangers to Artemis.
 Iphigenia is the priestess of Artemis, and it is her duty to perform the sacrifice.
 Iphigenia and Orestes don't recognize each other (Iphigenia thinks her brother is dead—a key point).
 Iphigenia finds out from Orestes, who is still concealing his identity, that Orestes is alive.